microsoft/Fabric-Readiness/README.md

 These notes are provided as images, with the same aspect ratio than the PowerPoint slides.

+## Fabric Samples

+You may want to include some live demos in your presentation.
+[Fabric Samples](https://github.com/microsoft/fabric-samples) is a repository containing both official and community samples.

 # Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a